UPPS 01.04.31 - Access to Student Records Pursuant to the Family Educational Rights and Privacy Act of 1974

 records on Texas State students that are:

-made or maintained by a physician, psychiatrist, psychologist, or other recognized professional or paraprofessional acting in his or her professional capacity or assisting in a paraprofessional capacity;
+made or maintained by a physician, psychiatrist, psychologist, or other recognized professional or paraprofessional acting in their professional capacity or assisting in a paraprofessional capacity;

 made, maintained, or used only in connection with treatment of the student; and

-records that only contain information about an individual after he or she is no longer a student at Texas State; and
+records that only contain information about an individual after they are no longer a student at Texas State; and

 grades on peer-graded papers (until collected and recorded).

-Records relating to an individual in attendance at Texas State who is employed as a result of his or her status as a student are student education records and not exempted under Section 02.01 c.
+Records relating to an individual in attendance at Texas State, who is employed as a result of their status as a student, are student education records and not exempt under Section 02.01 c.

 PROCEDURES FOR ANNUALLY NOTIFYING STUDENTS AND PARENTS OF THEIR FERPA RIGHTS

-PROCEDURES FOR PARENTS INSPECTING THEIR CHILDREN’S EDUCATIONAL RECORDS
+PROCEDURES FOR PARENTS INSPECTING THEIR STUDENT’S EDUCATIONAL RECORDS

-A parent who desires to inspect his or her child’s student education records (without the child’s written consent) may do so if the child is a dependent student as defined in Section 152 of the Internal Revenue Code of 1986.
+A parent who desires to inspect their student’s education records (without the student’s written consent) may do so if the student is a dependent, as defined in Section 152 of the Internal Revenue Code of 1986.

-A parent should present an affidavit to the office that maintains the records.
+A parent should present an Affidavit of Dependency to the office that maintains the records, along with a copy of their most recent tax return filed with the Internal Revenue Service showing the student is a dependent.
 The office may make the records accessible as provided by FERPA.
+The affidavit is only good for the calendar year in which it is received.

 Texas State may make the following charges for student education records:

-* any department may charge $.10 per page for copies of student educational records; each side that has recorded information is considered a page.
+any department may charge 10 cents per page for copies of student educational records; each side that has recorded information is considered a page.

 PROCEDURES FOR RELEASE OF PERSONALLY-IDENTIFIABLE INFORMATION